Boson Stars in $D \ge 4$ Dimensions: Stability, Oscillation Frequencies, and Dynamical Evolutions: Theory and Model Construction

 The \textit{binding energy} is then defined as $E_B := M - \mu N$, and measures the work required to assemble the BS from spacelike infinity.
 Solutions with negative $E_B$ are thus interpreted as gravitationally bound; those with positive $E_B$ are interpreted as gravitationally unbound.

 In Fig.~\ref{fig:M_vs_R} we plot the BS mass against radius $r_{99}$ for a selection of families.
 We note a few interesting properties of the solution spaces at this stage.
 First, as seen in previous studies of higher-dimensional mini BSs \cite{Blazquez-Salcedo:2019qrz, Franzin_2024}, we find that for $D > 4$ in all cases the limit of central amplitude $A_0 \rightarrow 0$ does not correspond also to $M \rightarrow 0$.
 Rather, there is a finite mass gap between the vacuum Minkowski ground state and the space of BS solutions with nonzero boson number.
 In addition, we note a feature seen only in solitonic models in $D = 6$ with sufficiently small $\sigma_0$.
 Generally, for large $A_0$ the mass $M$, radius $r_{99}$, and frequency $\omega$ all approach finite values corresponding to a limiting solution.
 We see this behavior borne out in all cases in $D = 4$ and $5$ dimensions.
 However, for solitonic models in $D = 6$ with $\sigma_0 \lesssim 0.35$, we see that $M$ and $r_{99}$ diverge, although the binding energy $E_B$ approaches a constant.
-This behaviour is shown more clearly in Fig.~\ref{fig:sigma_divergence}.
-We are unable to construct any models with central amplitude larger than that at which this apparent divergence occurs, and, while we cannot rule out the possibility that improved numerics will find them, we conjecture that they do not exist.
+This behaviour is shown more clearly in Fig.~\ref{fig:sigma_divergence}. {We cannot construct any models with central amplitude larger than that at which this apparent divergence occurs.
+While we cannot rule out the possibility that improved numerics will find them, we conjecture that they do not exist.
+The divergence may be due to the leading-order behavior of the solitonic potential, which is that of an attractive self-interaction.
+This could possibly overwhelm the ability of the field to balance the combined gravitational and scalar attraction in more than five dimensions, but we leave a detailed mathematical investigation to future study.}

 For comparison, the effect of lowering the solitonic parameter $\sigma_0$ in $D = 5$ much more closely resembles that seen in $D = 4$, causing the family of solutions to become multi-valued as a function of $A_0$ and allowing one to achieve very high compactness \footnote{One might worry that the apparent divergence we see in the solution space for $D = 6$ reflects that we are actually entering the multivalued regime, and are simply failing to compute the higher-mass models.
 We do not believe this to be the case for two main reasons.
 Firstly, in $D = 4, 5$, the multivalued regime begins for each family close to the degenerate vacuum at $A_0 \sim \sigma_0 / \sqrt{2}$, while in $D = 6$ the divergence occurs at varied, and generally much smaller, central amplitudes.
 Secondly, in $D = 4, 5$ we see that $\frac{\du E_B}{\du A_0}$ also approaches infinity where $\frac{\du M}{\du A_0}$ does, but in $D = 6$ it approaches zero.}.
 To illustrate this, we define the compactness as